 Tools for Planning Your Career Before College

-It’s a fact that a large number of students graduate from college with degrees that don’t prepare them for the job market.
-News headlines are riddled with stories of recent graduates finding it impossible to land a job with the degree they chose, being forced to take any job to pay back their student loans.
-Additionally, many students graduate with degrees in areas that don’t interest them simply because they thought the degree would fare well in the marketplace, only to become dissatisfied with their career paths.
+It’s a fact that many students graduate from college with degrees that don’t prepare them for the job market.
+News headlines are riddled with stories of recent graduates finding it impossible to land a job with their chosen degree and being forced to take any job to pay back their student loans.
+Additionally, many students graduate with degrees in areas that don’t interest them simply because they thought the degree would fare well in the marketplace.
+But then they're stuck with unsatisfying career paths.

 Investigate Careers Before Choosing a Major